Film Spoilers and

 Sarah's Escape From the Cavern Was Only an Hallucination

-Neil Marshall's claustrophobic horror thriller told about a group of six, extremely-athletic female spelunkers (six unknown actresses, including Shauna MacDonald as Scottish protagonist Sarah and Natalie Mendoza as macho expedition leader Juno) trapped deep underground in the dark after a cave-in in an Appalachian cavern.
+Neil Marshall's claustrophobic horror thriller told about a group of six, extremely-athletic female spelunkers (six unknown actresses) including:

-In one final vision, she imagined her tragically-killed daughter Jessica's birthday (and a candle-covered birthday cake) as she stared into her torch's flame, and the camera drew backward into the darkness as her flame began to dim.
-She had imagined that her flickering torch was the candles on the cake.
+In one final vision, she imagined her tragically-killed daughter Jessica's birthday (and a candle-covered birthday cake) as she stared into her torch's flame (her daughter spoke: "Mummy?"), and the camera drew backward into the darkness as her flame began to dim.
+She had imagined that the flickering flames of her torch were the candles on the cake.
+The sounds of creatures threatening to attack were heard.
 The credits played atop a black and white group photo of the six cave-explorers.

 [In the North American release, the film ended a minute earlier, at the point where Sarah saw Juno.
 The UK version was considered too dark for American audiences and was modified.]